 - Network Segregation Review

-Web application pen testing is a great way to see if you are secure for trading on the internet or see if your database is open to risks.
-It consists of:
+Web application pen testing is a great way to see if you are secure for trading on the internet or if your database is open to risks.
+It consists of the following:

 - Web Services / API Security Assessment

 - Secure Code Review

 - Application Threat Modelling

 - Thick Client Applications